TherapyNottingham/TN2021/content/authors/justin/_index.md

 - Supervisors
 ---

 Justin Clark is a psychotherapist and supervisor.
 Starting in private practice in 2013, Justin has since expanded his work through the development of Therapy Nottingham.
-Therapy Nottingham is a pioneering integrative psychotherapy centre in Nottingham.
-We provide quality care and support without time limits, and tailored to our clients individual needs.
+Previousy he has managed therapy services for children and young people in school and third-sector settings.

+{{< figure src="BACP_57060.jpg" caption="BACP Accredited no. 57060" numbered="false" >}}